alacap/PharoJSTodo/README.md

 # PharoJSTodo
-I am an implementation of Todomvc in Pharo JS (An awesome piece of work by Noury Baraquadi and Dave Mason - Thank you guys!).
+I am an implementation of Todomvc in Pharo JS (An awesome piece of work by Noury Bouraqadi and Dave Mason - Thank you guys!).

 In order to run me you need to load PharoJS into a Pharo image.
 You can then clone the repository and use a filetree repository in Monticello to load the code.